-1. Participate in inter and intra-departmental meetings and workshops on issues relevant to fisheries management.
+1. Participate in inter- and intra-departmental meetings and workshops on issues relevant to fisheries management.

 - 2. Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences, other parts of PIRSA and other State and Commonwealth agencies on matters relevant to fisheries management. - 3.
 Liaise within PIRSA, with other government agencies and with industry representatives in implementing decisions relevant to fisheries management. - 4.
 Conduct regular assessment or review of existing management arrangements for fisheries management, including analysis of statistical information on fisheries and interactions with threatened, endangered and protected species. - 5.
 Coordinate consultation with fishery stakeholders through established co-management processes. - 6.
-Participate in industry liaison in the field and on vessels to strengthen fishery management knowledge and understanding, and develop rapport with licence holders and divers. - 7.
+Participate in industry liaison in the field and on vessels to strengthen fishery management knowledge and understanding and develop rapport with licence holders and divers. - 7.
 Participate in industry development initiatives related to fisheries management. - 8.
 Attending to general correspondence and enquiries relevant to fisheries. - 9.
 Provide advice to the Minister in relation to the management of fisheries and Ministerial correspondence. - 10.
 Communicate on fisheries management issues to key stakeholder groups and the broader community.

 - 1. Prepare day-to-day necessary legislative instruments and/or advice required for the management of the Sardine Fishery (regulations, catch limits, closure notices, licence conditions, Ministerial exemptions etc). - 2.
 Prepare policies to support fisheries management. - 3.
 Prepare regular fisheries status reports. - 4.
 Develop and maintain day-to-day productive working relationships and outcomes through cooperative management and collaboration with stakeholders. - 5.
 Deliver quality and timely responses to correspondence. - 6.
-Further the development of co-management arrangements.
+Further the development of co-management arrangements. - 7.
+Facilitate development of replacement management plan in consultation with SASIA Management Committee. - 8.
+Support research on improvements in mitigation and monitoring measures for TEPS interactions - 9.
+Implement ongoing quota carry-over arrangement consistent with any policy on such arrangements.